openacid/slimarray/README.md

 reduce space(very likely in such case it provides higher compression rate).
 But it requires the array to be sorted.

-PolyArray does not have such restriction.
+SlimArray does not have such restriction.
 It is more adaptive with data layout.
 To achieve high compression rate, it only requires the data has a overall trend, e.g., roughly sorted, as seen in the above 4 integers examples.
 Additionally, it also accept duplicated element in the array, which a bitmap based or tree-like